-The digital outputs of the LTC2299 can be multiplexed onto a single data bus.
+The digital outputs of the LTC2285 can be multiplexed onto a single data bus if the sample rate is 80Msps or less.
 The MUX pin is a digital input that swaps the two data busses.
-If MUX is High, Channel A comes out on DAO-DA13, OFA; Channel B comes out on DBO-DB13, OFB.
-If MUX is Low, the output busses are swapped and Channel A comes out on DBO-DB13, OFB; Channel B comes out on DAO-DA13, OFA.
-To multiplex both channels onto a single output bus, connect MUX, CLKA and CLKB together

-(see the Timing Diagram for the multiplexed mode).
-The multiplexed data is available on either data bus-the unused data bus can be disabled with its $\overline{\text{OE}}$ pin.
+If MUX is High, channel A comes out on DAO-DA13; channel B comes out on DBO-DB13.
+If MUX is Low, the output busses are swapped and channel A comes out on DBO-DB13; channel B comes out on DAO-DA13.
+To multiplex both channels onto a single output bus, connect MUX, CLKA and CLKB together (see the Timing Diagram for the multiplexed mode).
+The multiplexed data is available on either data bus-the unused data bus can be disabled with its OE pin.